 CHIN 515 Topics in Chinese Literature

-Q10: I missed the placement exam in the beginning of the semester, is there a make-up exam?
+Q11: I missed the placement exam at the beginning of the semester, is there a make-up exam?

-Make-up exam or individual placement exams are not offered during Fall and Spring semesters.
+Make-up exams or individual placement exams are not offered during the Fall and Spring semesters.
 If you miss the exam, you must wait until the next Fall semester.
 Plan accordingly.

-Transferring students may contact Dr. Mien-hwa Chiang (email@example.com) for an appointment to evaluate previous Chinese course materials for credit and course placement.
-Transferring students who want to place in a Chinese course or place out of the FL requirement but have not taken any college-level Chinese course need to take the Placement exam in the beginning of the Fall semester.
+Transferring students may contact Dr. Ye Tian (email@example.com) for an appointment to evaluate previous Chinese course materials for credit and course placement.
+Transferring students who want to place in a Chinese course or place out of the FL requirement but have not taken any college-level Chinese course need to take the Placement exam at the beginning of the Fall semester.